Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Affective Workload Allocation Controller

 \subsection{Proximal Policy Optimization for Workload Allocation}

 Based on the HPM, we built a DRL model to allocate optimal workloads for enhancing team performance.
-To train our DRL model, we assume that the objective measurement of the cognitive workload predicted by APM indicates the human operator's cognitive workload, and there are no fake answers on the subjective measurement of the cognitive workload.
-Fig. \ref{fig:drl_diagram_model} depicts the learning diagram used in the proposed DRL model to find optimal transitions of the workloads based human operators' cognitive workloads.
+To train our DRL model, we assume that the objective measurement of the CWL predicted by APM indicates the human operator's CWL, and there are no fake answers on the subjective measurement of the CWL.
+Fig. \ref{fig:drl_diagram_model} depicts the learning diagram used in the proposed DRL model to find optimal transitions of the workloads based human operators' CWLs.

-The state space ($\mathcal{S}$) in the DRL model is designed to consider individual cognitive workloads measured by the self-reporting questionnaire ($S^{s}_{h_n}$) and by the predicted cognitive workload by APM ($S^{o}_{h_n}$), where $n$ is the number of the human operators and $n \in \{1, \dots , n\}$. $S^{o}$ represents the objective cognitive workload, and $S^{s}$ represents the subjective cognitive workload.
-The action space ($\mathcal{A}$) represents the assigned workloads based on operators' performance, $ A \in (a_{1}, \dots, a_{n})$, which are estimated based on operators' $S^{o}$ and $S^{s}$.
+The state space ($\mathcal{S}$) in the DRL model is designed to consider individual CWLs measured by the self-reporting questionnaire ($S^{s}_{h_n}$) and by the predicted CWL by APM ($S^{o}_{h_n}$), where $n$ is the number of the human operators and $n \in \{1, \dots , n\}$. $S^{o}$ represents the objective CWL, and $S^{s}$ represents the subjective CWL.
+The action space ($\mathcal{A}$) represents the assigned workloads based on operators' performance, $A \in (a_{1}, \dots, a_{n})$, which are estimated based on operators' $S^{o}$ and $S^{s}$.
 We designed the team mission performance-based reward ($\mathcal{R}$) in order for the DRL model to achieve high team mission performance by comparing predicted performance after taking the next state ($\mathcal{S}^{\prime}$) and action ($\mathcal{A}^{\prime}$) with the current state and action.

-We built an environment to train our DRL model, utilizing the predefined state space $\mathcal{S}$, action space $\mathcal{A}$, and reward $\mathcal{R}$, through the use of OpenAI gym \cite{brockman2016openai} (Algorithm \ref{alg:drl_env_gym}).
+We built an environment to train our DRL model, utilizing the predefined state space $\mathcal{S}$, action space $\mathcal{A}$, and reward $\mathcal{R}$, through the use of OpenAI gym (see Algorithm \ref*{alg:drl_env_gym} on Appendix \ref*{apx:algorithm}).
 This was done in conjunction with our surveillance environment, as depicted in Fig. \ref{fig:drl_diagram_model}.
-Using PPO, we trained the DRL model on the environment to obtain the optimal policy $\pi$, which can be expressed as \cite{schulman2017proximal},
+Using PPO, we trained the DRL model on the environment to obtain the optimal policy $\pi$\cite{schulman2017proximal}.
+This process is terminated if $P_{team}^{\prime}$ is less than $P_{team}$, or if the sum of the assigned $\mathcal{A}$ falls outside the range of $\mathcal{W}$.
+A total of 1,000,000 samples were used to train the DRL model using three episodes, covering various workload allocation methods.